icure/icure-kotlin-sdk/docs/EntitytemplateApi.md

 <a name="findAllEntityTemplatesByKeyword"></a>
 # **findAllEntityTemplatesByKeyword**
-> kotlin.collections.List&lt;EntityTemplate&gt; findAllEntityTemplatesByKeyword(type, keyword, includeEntities)
+> kotlin.collections.List&lt;EntityTemplateDto&gt; findAllEntityTemplatesByKeyword(type, keyword, includeEntities)

 Finding entityTemplates by entityTemplate, type and version with pagination.